Best drive Defensive & Advance Driving School

 5. Can parents supervise driving practice at home?

-Yes, but only in safe conditions with a properly insured vehicle and careful supervision.
+Yes, but in a safe setting with a vehicle that is insured and under proper supervision.

 You can also explore helpful driving guides and learner tips published on platforms like BlogspotWordPressMedium, and Weebly, where many instructors and driving schools, such as Driving Lessons, share useful advice for new drivers.